adoble/adr-j/README.md

     To create a new ADR that references another ADR, use the -l option.

-       adr new -l 4:"Links to"
+       adr new -l 4:"Links to" Use JMS interface for messaging

    This will create a new ADR that references ADR 4 and inserts the message "Links to" in the new ADR.